 When we first started homeschooling, one of the exciting aspects for me was anticipating all the wonderful things that the twins would learn.
 I thought about teaching them to read confidently, spell correctly and speak clearly.
 I imagined them being able to do lengthy math calculations in their heads without reaching for a single piece of paper, something I hoped to eventually do as well.

-How wrong I was -- not about the twins learning to read, write & calculate, but about who would learn the most.
-I was the one who would learn the most in that God was teaching me & growing me in different ways that I hadn't imagined.
+How wrong I was -- not about the twins learning to read, write and calculate, but about who would learn the most.
+I was the one who would learn the most in that God was teaching me and growing me in different ways that I hadn't imagined.

-Throughout the years, many times I told the twins, "Austin & Justin, I hope that you'll remember me as a nicer mom at eleven than when you were seven."
-I learned that God delivers us from our weaknesses & that He forgives.
+Throughout the years, many times I told the twins, "Austin and Justin, I hope that you'll remember me as a nicer mom at eleven than when you were seven."
+I learned that God delivers us from our weaknesses and that He forgives.

 We continued to work on and cultivate the various subjects pertaining to school, but again -- that wasn't necessarily the hard part.
 The hard part for me was learning different character lessons.

 For subsequent math lessons (on fractions), I took a gentler approach.
 I took all the stuffed animals off the boy's bunk beds, put a cardboard "pizza" on the floor, and announced that lunch would be served to all animals.
 As each animal was given a "slice" of pizza, the boys started seeing what one-fourth, one-eighth, etc. meant.
 Fractions now made sense.
 I learned to be more patient.

 I love the quote from the Apollo 8 astronaut William Anders ----

 "We came all this way to explore the Moon, and the most important thing is that we discovered the Earth."